 - 4th Company (CIPLE) : Lieutenant Domingo

 Battle of Dien Bien Phu.
-In the evening of March 13, French positions in the valley were attacked; the decisive Battle of Dien Bien Phu began.
-During the following two months, the valley would be overrun by the Viet Minh.
+On the evening of March 13, French positions in the valley were attacked; the decisive Battle of Dien Bien Phu had begun.
+During the following two months, the Viet Minh overran the valley.
 The defenders were destroyed and their units annihilated.
 Between them were the two BEPs and the 1re CEPML.
 The captured survivors, including Major Guiraud, were sent to Viet Minh POW camps.
 Many of them would not survive their imprisonment.

 1954-1955: 1st Foreign Parachute Battalion in Indochina